natalieagus/50002-2022/_notes/i_betacpu.md

 	*  If `PCSEL!=0` and `RESET=0`, then the value in the PC REG will be equivalent to either of the inputs to the PCSEL mux (depending on what `PCSEL` value is).

 If `RESET=1` then the value of the PC REG in the next cycle will be equivalent to `RESET`.
 We will learn what `RESET` is in the later weeks -- but in short, `Reset = 0x00000000` all for $$\beta$$ instructions.
 If `RESET=1`, the value in PC REG will will be set back to `0x00000000` in the next clock cycle instead of increased by 4.

+> The memory unit is neatly segmented into **instruction** memory and **data** memory for the sake of **learning** and **simplicity**.
+In reality, this might not always be the case.
+Your operating system will do the memory management for you and decide where in the physical memory each process should reside and run.

 ### Register Files